Child Sex Trafficking - Recover

 - BCFS Central (Atascosa, Bandera, Bastrop, Bell, Bexar, Blanco, Bosque, Caldwell, Comal, Coryell, Falls, Freestone, Frio, Gillespie, Guadalupe, Hays, Hill, Karnes, Kendall, Kerr, Limestone, McLennan, McMullen, Medina, Williamson, Wilson)

 - BCFS Houston (Brazoria, Brazos, Chambers, Fort Bend, Galveston, Grimes, Harris, Liberty, Madison, Montgomery, Polk, San Jacinto, Walker, Waller)

 - BCFS RGV (Brooks, Cameron, Dimmit, Duval, Edwards, Hidalgo, Jim Hogg, Kenedy, Kinney, La Salle, Maverick, Real, Starr, Uvalde, Val Verde, Webb, Willacy, Zapata)

-- Voice of Hope (Bailey, Cochran, Crosby, Dickens, Floyd, Garza, Hockley, Lubbock, Lynn, Terry, Yoakum)
+- Lubbock Rape Crisis Center (Bailey, Cochran, Crosby, Dickens, Floyd, Garza, Hockley, Lubbock, Lynn, Terry, Yoakum)

-- Regional Crime Victim Crisis Center (Callahan, Coleman, Eastland, Haskell, Jones, Knox, Shackleford, Stephens, Stonewall, Taylor, Throckmorton)
+- Regional Victim Crisis Center (Callahan, Coleman, Eastland, Haskell, Jones, Knox, Shackelford, Stephens, Stonewall, Taylor, Throckmorton)